Why is Blend Phonics Free?

 Do you recommend multi-sensory instruction?

-In this regard, it is important that the teacher say the letter names as he or she writes them in cursive on the board so the children are seeing and hearing the spellings.
+It is important that the teacher say the letter names as he or she writes them in cursive or print on the board so the children are seeing and hearing the spellings.
 I do not for a single minute think that the teaching of letter names interferes with learning to read with phonics.
 Quite the contrary, I am thoroughly convinced that it greatly facilitates the task of learning to read fluently and spell accurately.
 Ann Gillingham and Bessie Stillman came to the same conclusion in The Gillingham Manual: Remedial Training for Students with Specific Disability in Reading, Spelling, and Penmanship.
+Here are my Personal Notes on the Gillingham Manual.
 In regard to teaching letter names to beginning readers, Marilyn J. Adams has come out decisively in favor letter names in her recent, ABC Foundations for Young Children.
+Here are is my Alphabet Fluency document.

 Blend Phonics is: Multi-sensory, Phonetic, Structural, Cumulative, and Sequential.
 We use all four modalities: Auditory (listening), Visual (looking), Oral Kinesthetic (speaking), Manual Kinesthetic (writing).
 Multi-sensory instruction enables fuzzy representations of oral language to become clear, direct, automatic responses to phonemes and graphemes, leaving more working memory available for higher level thinking and writing skills.